 What Causes Vaginal Itching During Pregnancy?

 There are many reasons you may experience vaginal itching during pregnancy.
 Most do not call for aggressive treatment, but some do require medication.
-Eight possible causes include:
+Eight possible causes include the following:

-• Bacterial vaginosis is more common during pregnancy and can lead to an irritated and itchy vagina.
-This infection also puts a fetus at a higher risk for premature birth as well as low birth weight.
+- Bacterial vaginosis is a bacterial infection that occurs when the different kinds of healthy bacteria in your vagina get out of balance and grow too much, causing an irritated and itchy vagina.
+This infection also puts a fetus at a higher risk for premature birth as well as low birth weight and breathing problems.

-• Pubic hair can grow long and wiry during pregnancy and cause itchiness as it rubs against the skin, especially if you wear tight pants.
+- Pubic hair can grow long and wiry during pregnancy and cause itchiness as it rubs against the skin, especially if you wear tight underwear or pants.

 Why Do I Itch More at Night When I'm Pregnant?

 Intrahepatic cholestasis of pregnancy is one possibility.
 This liver condition triggers intense itching without a rash, which tends to increase at night.
-This commonly occurs during late pregnancy and requires treatment.
+This commonly occurs during late pregnancy in the third trimester and requires treatment.
 Due to the risk that it poses to a fetus, early delivery may be recommended.

 Vaginal Itching Treatment During Pregnancy